 A UV sterilizer unit’s cost is not economical when using it in a small tank below 20-gallon.
 Also, in small tanks, the UV unit can raise the water temperature.
 Sometimes a chiller is required to maintain the water temperature.

-In larger aquariums, a UV sterilizer cannot function well because it requires a low flow rate, impractical in large tanks.
+A UV sterilizer cannot function well in larger aquariums because it requires a low flow rate, impractical in large tanks.

 4) Not effective for all types of microorganism

 A UV sterilizer is not cent percent effective dwelling aginst all types of microorganism.
-It is not effective against string algae and some particular kinds of bacteria.
+For example, it is not effective against string algae and some particular kinds of bacteria.

 A UV sterilizer kills only microorganisms that are free-swimming in the water.
-It cannot treat a sick fish by killing the pathogens attached to its body.
+Therefore, it cannot treat a sick fish by killing the pathogens attached to its body.
 At the same time, they are incapable of destroying germs hiding inside the substrate.